 Bleeding or discharge: Get checked out if it happens between periods or after menopause.
-Endometrial cancer often makes you bleed when you shouldn’t.
+Endometrial cancer can make you bleed when you don't expect it.

 Changes in appetite: Ovarian cancer can make you feel full or make it hard to eat.
 Other cancers that only women get can cause indigestion or nausea.
 Cancer isn’t the only illness that brings on changes in your appetite, but keep it in mind if you’ve had trouble eating for 2 weeks or longer.

 Belly pain and bloating: In most cases, feeling gassy, crampy, and bloated are not due to cancer, but check with your doctor if you are having these types of symptoms that persist and don’t go away.